-Iron is incredibly important mineral and is found in every living cell so I thought I'd write a short post on the importance of iron as mineral as well as the signs of being iron deficient can lead to.
+Iron is an incredibly important mineral and is found in every living cell so I thought I'd write a short post on the importance of iron as a mineral as well as the signs of being iron deficient can lead to.

 Why Do We Need Iron?

 Iron is necessary for human life.
 Its importance lies in the haemoglobin molecule of red blood cells where it functions in transporting oxygen.